compose-spec/compose-spec/05-services.md

 The short syntax uses a single string with colon-separated values to specify a volume mount (`VOLUME:CONTAINER_PATH`), or an access mode (`VOLUME:CONTAINER_PATH:ACCESS_MODE`).

-- `VOLUME`: MAY be either a host path on the platform hosting containers (bind mount) or a volume name
+- `VOLUME`: may be either a host path on the platform hosting containers (bind mount) or a volume name
 - `CONTAINER_PATH`: the path in the container where the volume is mounted
-- `ACCESS_MODE`: a comma-separated `,` list of options.
-MAY be set to:
+- `ACCESS_MODE`: a comma-separated `,` list of options. may be set to:
   - `rw`: read and write access (default)
   - `ro`: read-only access
   - `z`: SELinux option indicating that the bind mount host content is shared among multiple containers